piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

         namespace: "kyma-system"
 ```

-You must define a default configuration that is selected when the supported plan key is missing.
+You must define the default configuration that is selected when the supported plan key is missing.
 This means that, for example, if there are no other plan keys under the `data` object, the default configuration applies to all the plans.
-You do not have to change `tbd` value of `kyma-template.metadata.name` field as KEB generates the name for Kyma CR during provisioning operation.
+You do not have to change `tbd` value of the `kyma-template.metadata.name` field because KEB generates the name for Kyma CR during the provisioning operation.

 > [!NOTE]
 > The `kyma-template` configuration is required.

-See the example of a ConfigMap with the default configuration for Kyma and specific configurations for `plan1`, `plan2`, and `trial` plans:
+See an example of a ConfigMap with the default configuration for Kyma and specific configurations for `plan1`, `plan2`, and `trial`:

 ```yaml
 # keb-config.yaml